Wilhelm Ostwald: Honours and awards

-Ostwald received the 1909 Nobel Prize for Chemistry for his contributions to understanding catalysis and for his investigations of the fundamental principles underlying chemical equilibria and reaction rates.
-He was nominated for the Nobel Prize 20 times beginning in 1904, and he submitted nine nominations of other scientists for the Nobel Prize following his own award.
+Ostwald, during his time in Leipzig was elected to honorary membership of the Manchester Literary and Philosophical Society, in 1894.
+He was elected an International Honorary Member of the American Academy of Arts and Sciences in 1905 and an International Member of the United States National Academy of Sciences in 1906.
+He received the 1909 Nobel Prize for Chemistry for his contributions to understanding catalysis and for his investigations of the fundamental principles underlying chemical equilibria and reaction rates.
+He was nominated for the Nobel Prize 20 times, beginning in 1904, and submitted nine nominations for other scientists for the Nobel Prize following his own award.
 This included two nominations of Albert Einstein.
 Ostwald donated more than US$40,000 of his Nobel Prize award money to advance the cause of the Ido language.
+He was elected an International Member of the American Philosophical Society in 1912.

 In 1923, Ostwald was awarded the Wilhelm Exner Medal, which recognized the economic impact of Ostwald's scientific contributions.

 In 1904 he was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences.
 He became an honorary member of scientific societies in Germany, Sweden, Norway, the Netherlands, Russia, Great Britain, and the United States.
-Ostwald received honorary doctorates from various universities in Germany, Great Britain and the United States.
-In 1899 he was made a Geheimrat by the King of Saxony, which by that time was a recognition of Ostwald's scholarly contributions.
+Ostwald received honorary doctorates from various universities in Germany, the United Kingdom, and the United States.
+In 1899, he was made a Geheimrat by the King of Saxony, which by that time was a recognition of Ostwald's scholarly contributions.

 There is a Wilhelm Ostwald Park and Museum in Grimma, Germany, at the site of Ostwald's vacation home.
 This institution also houses many of Ostwald's scholarly works.

 Ostwald crater, which is on the far side of the Earth's moon, was named in honor of Wilhelm Ostwald.